garrett-he/fmark-sh/README.md

 `sqlite3` command-line tool is required to run queries on the bookmark database.
 See more details at [SQLite official website][3].

+## Commands

+The following options are available for all commands:

+*--dbfile=DBFILE*

+Specifies the path of database file, or else fmark will read the path from configuration file.

+*--help*

+Shows the help message of this command and exit.

 ## License

 Copyright (C) 2023 Garrett HE <garrett.he@hotmail.com>